-Bankruptcy Could Reverse Wage Garnishment
+Bankruptcy Could Prevent Wage Garnishment

 When a creditor is taking money out of your paycheck automatically, it can be difficult to manage multiple debts at once or simply earn enough for a livable take-home pay.
 Wage garnishment can put a significant strain on families.